zeydk/research-group-v2/content/publication/journal-article/index.md

   immigrant-hosting societies, our research has international appeal beyond its specific geographical context."
 slides: null
-url_pdf:
+url_pdf: null
 publication_types:
   - "2"
 authors:
   - admin
-  - Muhammed Hasan Çelik
+  - Muhammed Hasan Celik
 summary: "This study uses novel deep learning-based language models to extract meaningful information from vast chunks of textual data from Twitter on the competing narratives of the recent Syrian immigration to Turkey. "